the Number of the Beast

 The scary wrathful Buddhist deities that are, contrary to their appearance, forces for good who are on your side.

-Part of what makes Tibetan Buddhism different from other types is the story of how Padmasambhava, the 8th century Indian Buddhist mystic who helped bring Buddhism to to Tibet, tamed the local evil spirits & demons.
+Part of what makes Tibetan Buddhism different is the story of how Padmasambhava, the 8th century Indian Buddhist mystic who helped bring Buddhism to to Tibet, tamed the local evil spirits & demons.
 While the exact number of spirits he tamed varies depending on the kind of Buddhism and regional differences, there are at least eight generally agreed upon divine creatures he turned into protectors of Buddhism.
 These are the Dharmapalas.

 the Hateful Eight